-Published by The MIT Press, the Leonardo Book Series includes books by artists, scientists, researchers and scholars that present innovative discourse on the convergence of art, science and technology.
+Published by The MIT Press with editor-in-chief Sean Cubitt, the Leonardo Book Series includes books by artists, scientists, researchers and scholars that present innovative discourse on the convergence of art, science and technology.
 Envisioned as a catalyst for enterprise, research and creative and scholarly experimentation, the series enables diverse intellectual communities to explore common grounds of expertise.
 Led by editor-in-chief Sean Cubitt, the series provides for the contextualization of contemporary practice, ideas and frameworks represented by creative individuals and teams driving innovations in art, science and technology.

 Where to Find Leonardo Books